 This is not because, as many suggest, colleges have been conscripted and annexed by radical left-wing politics.
 Rather, as Eric Adler (a source also referenced in the book) writes:

 “It is a market-driven decision by universities, made decades ago, to treat students as consumers—who pay up to $60,000 per year for courses, excellent cuisine, comfortable accommodations and a lively campus life.”
+In sum, kids are arriving on campus more anxious, more depressed, less inclined to challenge themselves and more likely to persecute perceived opponents – and the fact they pay a lot of money for it means many students think that is how it should be.

 This is a novel viewpoint that many, including myself, failed to consider before.
 Furthermore, the book documents cases where both the political left and right have clashed and engaged in the three untruths, with especially sinister and frightening threats stemming from the political right.
 In short, Lukianoff and Haidt attempt to explain why it is imprecise to chalk up campus chaos to student adherence to left-wing politics.
-Without question, radical politics plays some role, on both the left and right, creating a toxic blend where each side fails to move forward if it’s not at the expense of their opposition.
+Without question though, radical politics plays some role, on both the left and right, creating a toxic blend where each side fails to move forward if it’s not at the expense of their opposition.

 However, it hasn’t always been this way.
 When your parents or uncle or aunt shower you with the “when I was your age” cliche, the differences they often describe are generally true.
-Campuses have not always been this way, even if they have always remained politically active.
+Campuses have not always been so tense, even if they have always remained politically active.
 Lukianoff and Haidt explain that Gen Z (who they refer to as “iGen”) face higher levels of anxiety and depression than generations past and as our generation now fills the halls on university campuses, these correlations may hold the key to what many perceive as a padlock to progress on university campuses.

-The increase in screen time and social media, the increase in helicopter and overprotective parenting, the sheltering of children to opposing views, the rise of “safetyism” in K-12 schooling and beyond, the echo chamber effect of social media and the deliberate atomization of the population is all contributing to less prepared and less effective children.
+The increase in screen time and social media, the increase in helicopter and overprotective parenting, the sheltering of children to opposing views, the rise of “safetyism” in K-12 schooling and beyond, the echo chamber effect of the internet and the deliberate atomization of the population is all contributing to less prepared and less effective children.
 Lukianoff and Haidt present grueling and disheartening statistics on the state of our youth and if you care about answers to many of the happenings of our time, especially in higher education, then I can not recommend a more prescient book than this one.

 Rating: 8/10